Chaudhary Charan Singh Post Graduate College: Management

+AICTE and NCTE Approval

+This college is All India Council for Technical Education (AICTE) approved to run Bachelor of Computer Application (BCA) and Bachelor of Business Administration (BBA) degrees.

+This college is also National Council for Teacher Education (NCTE) approved to run Bachelor of Education (B.Ed.), Master of Education (M.Ed.) and Bachelor of Physical Education (B.P.Ed.) degrees.

+Krishak Chatravriti Yojna

+In 2023, this college became a part of Mukhyamantri Krishak Chatravriti Yojna.
+By Mukhyamantri Krishak Chatravriti Yojna now Agriculture degree students of this college can get a per month scholarship of ₹3,000.

 Law College

 Chaudhary Charan Singh College of Law is a law college in CCS PG College campus, established in 2012.
 It offers under-graduate course in law i.e. 3 year LL.B.
 It is affiliated to Chhatrapati Shahu Ji Maharaj University and The Bar Council of India for 120 students every year in 3 year LL.B. from 2012.